enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### General Configuration

-The `general` section in the `$custom-theme` configuration contains settings that shape the overall look and behaviour of the components.
+The `general` section in the `$custom-theme` configuration contains settings that shape the overall look and behavior of the components.

 It contains of following properties:
 1. [Density](#1-density)